lanl/BEE/doc/sphinx/example.rst

     Started workflow!

 If this is the first time you've run the workflow it will build the container and create a Charliecloud image tarball.
 This process will be done before running the workflow tasks as jobs and may take a few minutes.
 The first task will be in the ready state, until the container is built.
 This is the pre-processing building phase and will only be performed once.
+In this example both steps use the container that is built in the pre-processing stage.
 Once the build has been completed the Charlicloud image will be in the container archive location specified in the builder section of the bee configuration file.
 You can list contents of the configuration file using ``bee_cfg list``.
 The status of the workflow will progress to completion and can be queried as shown:

 Check the status: